Scientology in popular culture: Theatre

 The controversy surrounding the Church of Scientology and the (new) Cult Awareness Network organization was described in the 2002 Stephen Adly Guirgis play, Jesus Hopped the "A" Train.
 The character Angel tells Mary Jane that individuals who call the Cult Awareness Network looking for help will end up speaking with a Scientologist on the other end of the phone.
 The play was nominated for a 2003 Laurence Olivier Theatre Award, in the category: "The BBC Award for Best New Play of 2002."

 In 2003, the play A Very Merry Unauthorized Children's Scientology Pageant was produced, which described a tale of the life of L. Ron Hubbard and the Church of Scientology, told from the perspective of fictional children of Scientologists.
 The play won a 2004 Obie Award.

+In 2017, Cathy Schekelberg's performed a one-person show Squeeze My Cans about her former life in the organization.

 Video games

 The survival-horror video game series Dead Space features a religion named "Unitology".
 Unitologists worship an alien artifact known as "The Marker," and believe that a contagion of reanimated undead creatures known as "Necromorphs" represents the rebirth of humanity as directed by the Marker.
 Unitologists advance their knowledge of church doctrines by way of giving large sums of money to the church in the form of "tithes", as well as by purchasing expensive collections of written works authored by the founder of Unitology, Michael Altman.
-However, the developers of Dead Space have stated that they simply meant to portray Unitology as a secretive cult, with the name similarity causing unfortunate implications.
+However, the developers have stated that they designed Unitology as a pastiche of secretive cults, and that it was "never really intended to be a jab at any particular religion".

 In Grand Theft Auto V The Epsilon Program is modeled on Scientology.
 Playable character Michael De Santa can enroll in the Epsilon Program, which forces him to perform several inefficacious tasks to be deemed worthy for the program.

 A small cult called the Hubologists appears in both Fallout 2 and the Nuka-World DLC of Fallout 4, offering several therapies involving increasingly larger amounts of radiation, and claims of their leader communing with aliens.

+Social media

+Scientology has garnered attention on apps such as TikTok, with some accounts doing 'Scientology Runs' in which people run into Scientology centers, running past staff and going as far as possible, with the goal to make a map of every floor in the building.
+Videos like these have gained up to 4.9 Million likes.
+The trend let to all three Hollywood Scientology properties removing their external door handles on Sunday 26 April 2026.
+The organisation placed security guards behind the doors.